Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Numerical Results

 We compare HiBSA with the classic interference pricing algorithm \cite{Schmidt13compare,Shi:2009}, and the WMMSE algorithm \cite{shi11WMMSE_TSP}, which are designed for solving sum-rate optimization problem {\it without} the jammer.
 Our problem is tested using the following setting.
 We construct a network with $K=10$, and the interference channel among the users and the jammer is generated using uncorrelated fading channel model with channel coefficients generated from the complex zero-mean Gaussian distribution with unit covariance \cite{shi11WMMSE_TSP}.
 All users' power budget is fixed at $P=10^{\rm SNR/10}$.
 For test cases without a jammer, we set $\sigma^2_k=1$ for all $k$.
 For test cases with a jammer, we set $\sigma^2_k=1/2$ for all $k$, and let the jammer have the rest of the noise power, i.e., $p_{0,\max}= N/2$.
 Note that by splitting the noise power we intend to achieve some fair comparison between the cases with and without the jammer.
 However, it is not possible to be completely fair because even though the total noise budgets are the same, the noise power transmitted by the jammer has to go through the random channel, so the total received noise power could be different.
 Nevertheless, this setting is sufficient to demonstrate the behavior of the HiBSA algorithm.

-From the Fig. \ref{fig:jamming} (top), it is clear that the pricing algorithm monotonically increases the sum rate (as is predicted by theory), while HiBSA behaves differently: after some initial oscillation, the algorithm converges to a value that has lower sum-rate.
+From the Fig. \ref{fig:jamming} (top), it is clear that the pricing algorithm monotonically increases the sum rate (as is predicted by theory), while HiBSA behaves differently: after some initial oscillation, the algorithm converges to a value that has a lower sum-rate.
 Further in Fig. \ref{fig:jamming} (bottom), we do see that by using the proposed algorithm, the jammer is able to effectively reduce the total sum rate of the system.

 { {\bf Coordinated MISO beamforming design.} Consider the coordinated beamforming design problem \cite{cobf} described in Sec. \ref{sec:intro} over a MISO interference channel.
-In this problem we experiment with the scenario in which we have $K=10$ users/transmitter-receiver pairs, each transmitter is equipped with $N=6$ antennas and we adopt the min-rate utility, i.e $U(\{R_{i}(x)\}_{i=1}^{K}) = \min_{i=1, \ldots, K} \{R_{i}(x)\}$.
-Moreover, the users' transmission is performed over a complex Gaussian channel and we set the power constraints for all users equal to 1.
+In this problem we experiment with the scenario where there are $K=10$ transmitter-receiver pairs, each transmitter is equipped with $N=6$ antennas.
+We adopt the min-rate utility, i.e., $U(\{R_{i}(x)\}_{i=1}^{K}) = \min_{i=1, \ldots, K} \{R_{i}(x)\}$.
+Moreover, the transmission is performed over a complex Gaussian channel, and we set the power budget to be $\bar{p}=1$.
+The channel covariance matrices $\{C_{ij}\}, i,j=1,\ldots,10$ are generated at random and their maximum eigenvalues are normalized to 1, if $i=j$, and to some constant $\lambda>0$, if $i \neq j$.
+Thus, the parameter $\lambda$ quantifies the level of intereference.

 The problem of interest is to design the users' beamformers in order to maximize the system's utility function under constraints in power and outage probability.
 We approach the solution of the problem using two different algorithms :